 The two lovers had arranged to meet in the forest.
 But when Thisbe arrived first, she fled after seeing a tiger, leaving her scarf behind in her haste.
 When Pyramus arrives, he sees her scarf covered in the blood of a fresh kill.
 Assuming Thisbe is dead, he falls on his own sword.
 When Thisbe returns to look for him, she too takes her own life.

 Another piece of art tells the tale of Apollo and Daphne.
 When Apollo falls head over heels for Daphne, Cupid shoots one of his arrows at her in a bid to unite the pair.
 But Daphne asks her father to help her as she doesn’t wish to wed and he turns her into a tree so she can never get married.
 Every mosaic depicts such a fantastical legend, you could easily while away a whole day exploring only these stunning artifacts but we continue our journey back in time.

 Further back in time

 But, even though they weren’t built for royalty, they are surely no less stunning.
 Cut into the native rock, you can descend narrow, uneven steps to look into the tombs themselves, some of which are designed to look like the homes of the living.
-Visit in the early morning or evening – the site is open from 8am to 7.30pm – and shadows cast by the rising or setting sun add further drama to this already atmospheric site.
+Visit in the early morning or evening – the site is open from 8 am to 7.30 pm – and shadows are cast by the rising or setting sun adding further drama to this already atmospheric site.

 400 years of history

-A visit to Paphos’ Castle is another must visit when in Cyprus.
-More of a fort than a castle, it was originally built in the time of the Byzantine Empire before being rebuilt by the Lusignans, destroyed by the Venetions and rebuilt again by the Ottomons in the 16th century.
+A visit to Paphos’ Castle is another must-visit when in Cyprus.
+More of a fort than a castle, it was originally built in the time of the Byzantine Empire before being rebuilt by the Lusignans, destroyed by the Venetians, and rebuilt again by the Ottomans in the 16th century.